 I've received my 200-400 mm f/4 Nikkor (AIS) a few days ago, and have been putting it through its paces.
 Would you believe this lens had been sitting idly on a shelf for 20 odd years?
 What a pity.
 To my eyes, it was in a pristine condition.
 Now of course it will be a working tool for me, so those innocent days will soon be gone :smile: It was quite cold today, around -15 C, and I found that I may have to clean the lens to remove the old lubricants, because 20 years of inactivity has made the focusing action rather stiff.
 Otherwise, the 200-400 performed to expectations.
 Below, my new acquisition put to some real work.
-The white stuff all around is snow, and the yellow contraption on top of the lens is my GPS unit.
+Subscribe to see EXIF info for this image (if available) The white stuff all around is snow, and the yellow contraption on top of the lens is my GPS unit.
 I shot a lot of snow landscapes today in a remote area outside Oslo, so having GPS to find my shooting locations afterwards is indispensable when I write image captions later.
 The D2X of course records GPS data in the EXIF header, so using GPS with this camera is a breeze.